maedemir/Database-System-for-E-learning-management-system/README.md

 - question_assignment -->  Shows which short answer question is used in which assignment

 # UI
 To access the database for reading and manapulating data, we need a UI.
-To meet this need, I simply made a MySQL connenction in python and user commands are entered through consol(A simple but useful way to work with our database)
+To meet this need, I simply made a MySQL connenction in python and user commands are entered through python CLI(A simple but useful way to work with our database)
 # How to run this project
 1. create a database
 2. add sql files to yout database project and create tables